SCUF Instinct Pro controller

 Today, we’ll be looking at five of the best controllers for PC you can pick up today.
 Each of these will have different designs, button layouts, and even some extra features along the way.
 It can be difficult wading through all the marketing speak while looking for a new controller which is why we’ve chosen to create this handy guide.

 This guide will act as the perfect place to get started if you are looking for a new controller to use on your gaming PC.
 Keep reading to find out all you need to know about the best controller options currently available right now.

-We’ve grabbed a couple of the well-known options out there today as well as some which are geared towards different types of gamer.
-One of the big choices that will determine which controller suits you best is if you are more used to a standard Xbox or PlayStation thumbstick layout - we’ve made sure to add options for both.
+We’ve grabbed a couple of the well-known options out there today as well as some which are geared toward different types of gamers.
+One of the big choices that will determine which controller suits you best is if you are more used to a standard Xbox or PlayStation thumbstick layout – we’ve made sure to add options for both.

-It doesn’t really matter what type of product you are looking for, we know it can be tricky finding the perfect option for yourself.
+It doesn’t really matter what type of product you are looking for, we know it can be tricky to find the perfect option for yourself.

 It often takes hours and hours of research and watching reviews, and even then it’s still a tough task to decide what you want to spend your money on.
 We do all this so you don’t have to, by taking the time to have an in-depth look at each of the products we recommend and even testing them ourselves if possible.